drewzeee/Chips/TRANSACTION_AUTOMATION_SETUP.md

 # Transaction Import Automation Setup

-This guide will help you set up automated daily transaction imports from CSV files to your application.
+This guide will help you set up automated daily transaction imports from CSV files directly to your database.

 ## 📋 Prerequisites

 - Node.js and npm/yarn installed
 - TSX installed globally: `npm install -g tsx`
-- Access to your application's database
+- Prisma database setup and accessible
 - CSV transaction files in the `txs/` directory
-- API running locally or accessible endpoint

 ## 🚀 Quick Start